-The Advanced Education Program in Periodontics is a graduate program of 36 months' duration leading to a Master of Science degree and currently accepting four students per year.
-The experience is structured as a comprehensive didactic and clinical program.
+The Advanced Education Program in Periodontics is a graduate program of 36 months' duration leading to a Master of Science Degree.
+Currently, the department accepts four students per year.

 Didactically, each student receives a broad education in basic sciences, as well as areas pertaining specifically to periodontics.
-Seminar sessions reviewing all the classical and current literature dealing with periodontics, occlusion, and implants are given throughout the program.
+Seminar sessions reviewing classical and current literature dealing with periodontics, occlusion and implants are given throughout the program.
 Courses in clinical research design and biostatistics are also required.

-The completion of a research project is mandatory as a requirement for the MS degree.
-Upon successful completion of the program, students receive a certificate in pediodontics and a Master of Science degree from the School of Dentistry.
+The completion of a research project is mandatory as a requirement for the master's degree.
+Upon successful completion of the program, students receive a certificate in pediodontics and a Master of Science Degree from the School of Dentistry.
 They are also eligible to take the American Board of Periodontology examination to achieve diplomate status.